 When analyzing multi omics datasets, the search for features that could serve as biomarkers is an important aspect.
 Because these biomarkers might be used in clinical settings for disease diagnosis etc., it is extremely important to minimize false positives.
 One possible error source are confounding variables: The biomarker is not directly linked to the disease but influenced by a third (confounding) variable, that in turn is linked to the disease.

-The R package metadeconfoundR
+The R package metadeconfoundR was developed to address

 this issue.
 It first uses univariate statistics to find associations